tvarit-foggy/grafana.org/content/blog/2019-03-26-writing-react-plugins.md

 _(complete code for the example used in this post can be found [here](https://github.com/grafana/react-plugin-examples/tree/master/rss-panel))._

 In Grafana 6.0 we started the migration to using React in Grafana.
 This allows you to write plugins using React instead of AngularJS.
 We are making it easier to write React plugins by releasing a Grafana component library - the new [@grafana/ui](https://www.npmjs.com/package/@grafana/ui) npm package.
+The new npm package is still in Alpha and we are making breaking changes to the react plugin framework.
+But we want to encourage people to test it and give us early feedback.

 Let's take a look at how you can build your own plugin, using React and TypeScript.